codio/knowledge/source/instructors/authoring/assessments/parsons-puzzle.rst

 This is for exercises that draw turtle graphics in Python.
 Grading is based on comparing the commands executed by the model and student turtle.
 If the ``executable_code`` option is also specified, the code on each line of that option will be executed instead of the code in the student constructed lines.

-..
-Note:: Student code should use the variable ``myTurtle`` for commands to control the turtle in order for the grading to work.
+.. note:: Student code should use the variable ``myTurtle`` for commands to control the turtle in order for the grading to work.

 .. raw:: html